 There are three types of FSA which may apply to Soldiers:

-a) the transportation of dependents is not authorized at government expense and dependents do not live in the area of the Soldier's permanent duty station; OR,
+The transportation of dependents is not authorized at government expense and dependents do not live in the area of the Soldier's permanent duty station; OR

-a) must perform TDY before reporting to their initial permanent duty assignment;
+Must perform TDY before reporting to their initial permanent duty assignment

 Depending on the type of FSA being received there are limitations that apply to visits by dependents that determine whether the allowance continues or stops:

 FSA-R : Soldier's dependents cannot visit the permanent duty station for more than three continuous months and the facts must clearly show that the dependents are visiting and not changing residence.
 If the visit extends beyond 30 continuous days, FSA will be stopped but started again on the day the dependents depart the permanent station.
 A Soldier is entitled to FSA-R even if one or more (but not all) dependents visit for longer than three months.
 The Soldier is paid FSA on behalf of the dependents that are not visiting or remaining for more than 3 months.